yinggoings/retro-video-store/README.md

 ## Goal

-A video store API with the following minimum functionality:
+The full functionality is spelled out further in the "Project Directions" files (linked below).
+At a high-level, our goal is to create a video store API with the following minimum functionality:
 - Customers, all CRUD actions
 - Videos, all CRUD actions
 - Video rental checkout, custom endpoint